 The most recent Dam Safety Review (DSR) for the Sullivan Mine TSFs and dams was initiated by Haley and Aldrich in 2018.
-To allow inclusion of language consistent with the 2020 GISTM, the DSR report was finalized in January 2021.
-The previous DSR was completed by Golder Associates in 2013 (Golder 2014).
-The HSRC regulations (EMPR 2017) mandate that a DSR be undertaken every five years regardless of the consequence classification of the structures while the facility is still technically a "dam".
-Therefore, the next DSR is scheduled to be initiated in 2023, pending Teck's progress towards achieving, and obtaining regulatory approval for, "landform" status for some facilities which may limit the scope of facilities involved in the 2023 review.
+The DSR report was finalized in January 2021.
+The HSRC regulations (EMLCI 2022) mandate that a DSR be undertaken every five years regardless of the consequence classification of the structures.
+Therefore, the next DSR is scheduled to be initiated in 2023.

-Summary of Outstanding Recommendations from Past DSIs and New Recommendations from Current Annual Performance Report
+Table ES.2 Summary of Outstanding Recommendations from Past DSIs and New Recommendations from Current Annual Performance Report UPDATED IN SECTON 6